 Last night I finally managed to watch The Last Blockbuster on Netflix.
-Of course being the age I am, I have video store nostalgia.
+Of course, being the age I am, I have video store nostalgia.
 I won’t say that I was a huge fan of the Blockbuster company.
 I was more of a small video store person.
 When my family purchased our first VCR a friend of the family gave us a bootleg copy of Gremlins.
-That movie was watched so many times over and over – it’s probably one my most watched movies that isn’t in regular re-watch rotation.
-The other bootleg we had was Robocop, also watched many times, but not as much Gremlins.
+That movie was watched so many times over and over – it’s probably one of my most watched movies that aren’t in the regular re-watch rotation.
+The other bootleg we had was Robocop, also watched many times, but not as many Gremlins.

 Then a video store opened right near our house.
 A world of movies opened up.
 Now I know we went there regularly, but not being a family that spent tons of money there – I’m going to say it was about once or twice a month.
-However, there are a couple specific experiences I remember with the store.
-The first was when my father allowed my 5 year old brother (I would have been 10) to rent Rambo First Blood Part 2.
-That went down as family legend of story that managed to get brought up time and time again.
-There was however no blow back about me, a 10 year old watching it (because of course my friends had all seen it).
-It the grand scheme it was fairly amusing.
+However, there are a couple of specific experiences I remember with the store.
+The first was when my father allowed my 5-year-old brother (I would have been 10) to rent Rambo First Blood Part 2.
+That went down as a family legend of a story that managed to get brought up time and time again.
+There was however no blowback about me, a 10-year-old watching it (because of course my friends had all seen it).
+In the grand scheme, it was fairly amusing.

-I do think this whole thing came around because when I was a teenager my father (who once again rented Rambo for a 5 year old) had a issue with me (once again originally I was a 10 year old during the Rambo incident) seeing R rated movies.
-Down so far that even when I was 15 he had a major issue because I had seen People Under the Stairs at the movie theater, which in all fairness is a fairly soft R mid budget horror movie.
-It was however, the first R rated movie I saw in the theater.
+I do think this whole thing came around because when I was a teenager my father (who once again rented Rambo for a 5-year-old) had an issue with me (once again originally I was a 10-year-old during the Rambo incident) seeing R-rated movies.
+Down so far that even when I was 15 he had a major issue because I had seen People Under the Stairs at the movie theater, which in all fairness is a fairly soft R mid-budget horror movie.
+It was, however, the first R-rated movie I saw in the theater.

-Then along came Netflix, not the streaming Netflix though – the DVD Netflix.
-We had the 3 movie plan where you could have 3 movies out any given time.
-Now knowing that it took a about 2 days to get there, I was good at returning them almost immediately after watching by dropping them in the mail.
+Then along came Netflix, not the streaming Netflix – the DVD Netflix.
+We had the 3-movie plan where you could have 3 movies out at any given time.
+Now knowing that it took about 2 days to get there, I was good at returning them almost immediately after watching by dropping them in the mail.
 We had new movies 3-4 times a week in the house.
 Life was good and I paid around 15.00 a month.
 I was fairly done with renting from blockbuster anymore – though I still shopped there for used movies from time to time.

-As the movie was winding down the end of it was finishing in 2019.
+As the movie was winding down the end of it was finished in 2019.
 Over the last year of the pandemic and Covid, I had to google.
-Did the last Blockbuster, the fragilest of creatures, survive 2020?
+Did the last Blockbuster, the most fragile of creatures, survive 2020?
 I’m pleased to announce they did.
 They also mention this during the end credit clips.
-One day though, it will close it’s doors for good.
+One day though, it will close its doors for good.
 I know another video rental chain in Ohio, Family Video, recently went out of business.
 I’m guessing the Blockbuster store in Bend, Oregon may actually end up being more than the last Blockbuster.
-It may end up being the last member of any video rental chains.
+It may end up being the last member of any video rental chain.
 It may actually survive long enough to be the last rental store on the planet.